Tax Court

 Tax Court is not the IRS itself.
 It is not just another internal review desk or a stronger version of an IRS notice.

 It is also different from an audit.
-An audit is an examination stage.
+An Audit is an examination stage.
 Tax Court belongs to a later and more formal dispute stage.

 Knowledge Check